deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/rde-deposits.md

 ## Normal launch

-Under normal circumstances, RDE is launched by CronFanoutServlet, configured in cron.xml.
+Under normal circumstances, RDE is launched by TldFanoutAction, configured in cron.xml.
 If the App Engine's cron executor isn't working, you can spawn it manually by visiting the following URL: